General Technical Questions

 For Macintosh OS X users, viewing Windows Media requires the installation of Windows Media Components for QuickTime by Flip4Mac, also available for free download from Microsoft.

-The Shockwave player allow you to experience interactive multimedia, including audio, video, animations, puzzles and the like, through your Web browser.
+The Shockwave player allows you to experience interactive multimedia, including audio, video, animations, puzzles and the like, through your Web browser.
 It allows us to, among other things, provide "online experiments," or to provide audio that starts to play when you arrive at a Web page, rather than after a long download wait.

 Java applets allow you to experience interactive multimedia, including audio, video, animations, puzzles and the like, through your Web browser.
 It allows us to provide "online experiments" among other things.
 The Java applets on the NOVA site require that your browser be able to play Java 1.1 applets.